-Controls whether or not rows are fetched to the client side before being made available to the client application.
+Controls whether rows are fetched to the client side before being made available to the client application.

 Off, Conditional, Always

 Can be set for an individual connection or for the PUBLIC group.
 Takes effect immediately.